mlabs-haskell/plutip/STANDARDS.md

 really avoid this.

 ``BangPatterns`` are a much more convenient way to force evaluation than repeatedly using `seq`.
-Furthemore, they're not confusing, and are considered ubiquitous enough for ``GHC2021``.
+Furthermore, they're not confusing, and are considered ubiquitous enough for ``GHC2021``.
 Having them on by default simplifies a lot of performance tuning work, and they don't really need signposting.